Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Related Work

 \section{Related Work}

 The popularity of modern additive manufacturing techniques has led to many advancements in the field of computational design of meta-materials.
 Increased attention has been given to the possibility of building 3D objects out of volumetric structures composed of regular \cite{Panetta2015} as well as stochastically sampled \cite{Martinez2017} grids.
 Another branch are flat flexible material sheets \cite{malomo} which can be used to form 3D surfaces.
-Their advantage is additionally that they can be easily adapted to various shapes and easily produced, transported and assembled on site.
+Additionally, their advantage is that they can be easily adapted to various shapes and easily produced, transported, and assembled on site.

 The materials we aim at can be classified as cellular structures, i.e., they consist of more or less regular cellular elements.
 The research of such structures has been approached across various disciplines due to their very interesting properties.
-They have been shown to be mechanically extremely efficient since they are very robust and can absorb impacts from large impulse forces on the one hand, but are of extremely low-density and thus lightweight and flexible on the other \cite{Wadley2003}.
+They have been shown to be mechanically extremely efficient since they are very robust and can absorb impacts from large impulse forces on the one hand, but are of extremely low density and thus lightweight and flexible on the other \cite{Wadley2003}.

-Especially the case of so-called honey-comb structures, which primarily consist of hexagonal elements, has been studied extensively in the fields of mechanical engineering and material sciences, where computational models for their mechanics, i.e., how the structure responses to forces, have been introduced \cite{Gibson1982,Masters1996}.
-Also the influence of the wall thickness variations on the elastic properties \cite{Li2005}, and the effects of hierarchy \cite{Taylor2011} have been studied.
-Moreover, in the fields of geometry and architectural design, cellular and honey-comb like structures have been studied \cite{Jiang2014,Pottmann2015} since they are very well suitable for the design of aesthetically and visually pleasing and mechanically stable shapes.
+Especially the case of so-called honeycomb structures~\cite{Pottmann2015}, which primarily consist of hexagonal elements, has been studied extensively in the fields of mechanical engineering and material sciences, where computational models for their mechanics, i.e., the structure's response to forces, have been introduced \cite{Gibson1982,Masters1996}.
+In addition, the influence of the wall thickness variations on the elastic properties \cite{Li2005}, and the effects of hierarchy \cite{Taylor2011} have been studied.

+Arrays of cellular structures allow the definition of computational design problems that aim at the automatic computation of structural or mechanical designs that suit some desired goals.
+They have been studied in computational industrial design as form-finding problems, as well as in statics and mechanical engineering as structural optimization problems \cite{Haftka1992}.